-Editor’s Note: The views expressed in this blog post are those of the author and do not necessarily reflect that of The Hamilton Project.
+Editor’s Note: The views expressed in this blog post are those of the authors and do not necessarily reflect those of The Hamilton Project.

 Sandy Baum and Judith Scott-Clayton are previous authors of a Hamilton Project proposal on redesigning the Pell Grant program.

 President Obama’s proposal to eliminate tuition for America’s community college students could be a case study in the messaging power of “free”: it has caught people’s attention in a way that prior efforts to lower the price of college have not.
 Googling “Obama free community college” returns a whopping 75 million results, compared to 92,500 for “Obama Pell Grant increase.”